DECARBONISATION – ACHIEVING NET ZERO IN PHASES BY 2030 AND 2050

 2021: Renewed SBTi-validated targets aligned with a 1.5°C warmer scenario

-2019: One of 87 pioneering signatories to the Business Ambition for 1.5°C campaign led by UN Global Compact (UNGC), SBTi and We Mean Business coalition
+2019: One of 87 pioneering signatories to the Business Ambition for 1.5°C campaign led by UNGC, SBTi, and We Mean Business coalition

 • Achieve net zero emissions by 2050